Black-fronted tern conservation

 Rivers, lakes, deltas and ploughed fields are the feeding grounds of these terns.
 They breed mainly on braided rivers.
 Terns often desert their nests if people disturb them.

 Terns and gulls nest in colonies on open shingle.
 This gives parent birds a better chance of noticing approaching predators.
 Groups of birds are better able to scare them off.

 Their eggs and chicks are also well camouflaged.
 But, unlike other species, young gulls and terns must remain near the nest, relying on parents to bring food until they can fly and hunt for themselves.

-Birds that find and hold good nesting sites are more likely to raise chicks successfully.
+Birds with good nesting sites are more likely to raise chicks successfully.
 The best nest sites have:

 - islands surrounded by a moat of water for protection from predators

 - high points which are less flood prone

 - little or no vegetation for all round visibility